Thinhphanduc20/My_first_case_study/README.md

 * For member customers, it can be seen that Cyclistic has the huge potentiation in business like transportations and delivery, so the company can provide a new service and run an ad tells about how Cyclistic reduce the fee (about 10-15%) of the user if the customer is the employee of a food delivery company in the city like Uber, or fast-food chains like McDonald.

-# Personal final though
-From the bottom of my heart, thank you for reading this article to the end!
-This is my first case study after the course from Google, so I believe it is not perfect.
-After reading this article, please tell me in the comment sections how you feel about my article, where I can improve and how should I make this article become more accessible for everyone.